-Fleeting Flights will be shown at Home, Manchester from the 25th January 6pm - 9pm
+Fleeting Flights was shown at Home, Manchester from the 25th January 6pm - 9pm

-The exhibition will then run from the 26th to the 17th March.
+The exhibition will then ran from the 26th to the 17th March 2019.

-Fleeting Flights is supported by Arts Council England and Produced and Curated by Mark Devereux Projects and Home (Bren O Callaghan)
+Fleeting Flights was supported by Arts Council England and Produced and Curated by Mark Devereux Projects and Home (Bren O Callaghan)

 Dedicated to Derek Challinor.

-Fleeting Flights is a new solo exhibition by British artist David Bethell, following the story of a man's struggle to escape from his own self-induced purgatory.
+Fleeting Flights was a major new solo exhibition staged at Home in Manchester.
+It featured Bethell's first experimental film along side new sculpture and photographs taken directly from the film.
+The film follows the story of a man's struggle to escape from his own self-induced purgatory.
 Taking place in an isolated woodland, the story follows the protagonist's futile attempts to escape his ramshackle shack via a wooden balloon.

 Extract from Script